hengchu/fuzzi-impl/ArtifactGuide.md

 - `transpile`: runs the `fuzzi` transpiler on each evaluation experiment's source code, and emits the output to proper locations within the `fuzzi-gen` directory; the `fuzzi-gen` directory is a `python3` project that holds the generated code
 - `evaluate`: runs each of the evaluate experiment's emitted python code, and print accuracy information to standard out

-The docker image has already run the targets `fuzzi`, `preprocess`, and `transpile`.
+The docker image has already pre-run the targets `fuzzi`, `preprocess`, and `transpile`.
 Feel free to re-run them to compile, preprocess data, and transpile fuzzi code again, or simply skip them.

 Run `make typecheck` to verify that `fuzzi` correctly typechecks each program.

 Run `make evaluate` to re-run the evaluation experiments (this takes several minutes).
+Note that since the evaluation examples are randomized programs, you may get different results on each execution.

 ## Writing your own `fuzzi` program

-Each `fuzzi` program must start with a non-empty type declaration segment, and a non-empty program body.
+Each `fuzzi` program must start with a non-empty type declaration segment, followed by a non-empty program body.
 The most trivial `fuzzi` program is something like this:

 ```
 /* examples/trivial.fuzzi */